adithyavit/adithyavit.github.io/automatic_video_editor.md

 date: 2020-25-06 19:46:00
 ---

-# How I automated my part time job after getting bored of it test
+# How I automated my part time job after getting bored of it
 I am working part time as a video editor for a department at my college (ASU).
 The journey with the team has been exciting and pushed me to learn things that I do not know.
 I have learnt to use Davinci resolve, illustrator, after effects and many more things.

 But, when the first project was done, there was a small gap where I was assigned a project with repetitive tasks.
 Here I was supposed to remove titles and add a new montage over and over for 120+ videos.